 The one-year clinical residency will provide immersion in the workings of the health care system by integrating the resident into patient care alongside physicians, nurses, pharmacists, and other health care professionals in clinical practice environments at program affiliates.
 During the residency, the students will work with management, laboratory staff, physicians, nurses, and other members of the healthcare team to provide guidance in laboratory utilization and interpretation thereby optimizing patient outcomes.
 The residency focuses on laboratory test selection and result interpretation.
 In addition to the direct learning by the resident, he or she can educate the patient and the other members of the health care team on the proper utilization of lab tests, correct specimen requirements, and interfering factors affecting results.

 Graduates of this program will be prepared to act as consultants to health care providers, serve as laboratory directors, educate patients and health care providers, perform and disseminate research on evidence-based practice and test utilization, and enter academic positions.

 The DCLS curriculum addresses the competencies established for the profession by the American Society for Clinical Laboratory Science Doctorate in Clinical Laboratory Science Oversight Committee and NAACLS accreditation guidelines for the DCLS.

 Admission to the doctorate in clinical laboratory science program is a competitive application process.
+Applications are submitted online.
 Applications and supporting materials are reviewed, and qualified applicants are invited for a personal interview.
-Applicants for this program are accepted online.
 Detailed instructions on how to apply are posted on the doctorate in clinical laboratory science program website.
 Students are admitted for the fall semester only.
-Applications for the fall semester must be received by February 1 for first consideration.
+Applications for the fall semester must be received by March 1 for first consideration.